-Rental costs have been rising year over year.
-The monthly rent for larger units (2+ bedrooms) have been climbing, and at the same time the market is gaining more studio (0-bedroom) and 1bedroom units.
-This skews the overall median rent as we can see in the chart below.
-To better understand the cost of renting in the region, we must consider the frequency of rental prices as well.
+Rental costs continue to rise.
+The monthly rent for larger units (2+ bedrooms) has been climbing, and at the same time the market is gaining more studio (0-bedroom) and 1-bedroom units.

+Rental assistance from the state and federal governments is based on the Fair Market Rent (FMR) determined by HUD.
+FMR represents the 40th percentile of gross rent for standard-quality unsubsidized units.
+Most of the region (all of Strafford County plus Newmarket) shares an FMR area with Portsmouth.
+Below on the left, the Portsmouth-Rochester FMR for a 2-bedroom in 2024 was \$2,003.
+Compare this with the rents reported to NHHFA for the SRPC Region (solid lines).
+These figures appear more volatile due to their changing sample size each year.
 The frequency of rental prices chart represents the distribution of rented housing at each monthly rental price.
-From 2016-2018, there used to be large peaks at the \$800-\$1,200 price point, however from 2019-today, we have seen the distribution of prices flatten, with larger spikes near \$1,500, \$1,900, and \$2,200.
+Below on the right, there are large peaks at the \$800-\$1,200 price point from 2016-2018, however from 2019-today, we have seen the distribution of prices flatten, with larger spikes near \$1,500, \$1,900, and \$2,200.